qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 .. image:: img/buildings_area_calculator.png
    :align: center

-* We are creating the new field :guilabel:`AREA` that will contain the area in of each building square meters;
+* We are creating the new field :guilabel:`AREA` that will contain the area of each building square meters;
 * Click :guilabel:`OK`;
-* The :guilabel:`AREA` field has been added to the end of the attribute table.
+* The :guilabel:`AREA` field has been added at the end of the attribute table.
 * Click the edit mode button again to finish editing, and save your edits when prompted;
 * Build a query as earlier in this lesson;